 The Assistant Controller performs the following functions.

 - 1. Oversees the financial reporting for the University - 2.
 Assists the Controller in daily activities of the University - 3.
+Reviews all tax reports for the University and KGEB - 4.
 Reports to the Controller

 Director of Accounting and Risk Management